Matatika/dbt-tap-spotify/README.md

 # dbt-tap-spotify
-dbt transforms for tap spotify
+This dbt package contains data models for tap-spotify.